 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

-Well, after spending over one year in South East Asia doing multiple Southeast Asia backpacking trips I’ve made many packing mistakes and I’ve seen many packing mistakes made by people I have met whilst travelling.
-I’ve seen people who have bin half of their bag because they realised it wasn’t South East Asia appropriate, people who have binned suitcases in turn for backpacks (spoiler alter, that may or may not have been me!), and people who carry far too much and don’t end up wearing half of it!
+Well, after spending over two years in South East Asia doing multiple Southeast Asia backpacking trips I’ve made many packing mistakes and seen a lot being made too!
+I’ve seen people who have binned half of their bag because they realised it wasn’t South East Asia appropriate, people who have binned suitcases in turn for backpacks (spoiler alter, that may or may not have been me!), and people who carry far too much and don’t end up wearing half of it!

 Get a free quote here while you’re thinking about it: